← Back to Part 2: Change rhythm

 scope: framework

-phases: [commit]
+phases: [close]

 source_of_truth: $CLAUDE_HOME/docs/agents/playbooks/record-decision.md